Equivariant wrapped Floer homology and symmetric periodic Reeb orbits: Wrapped Floer homology

 is a zero map for all $\tau \in \R$, where $e(L)$ is defined as in \eqref{defofeL}. \end{theorem}

 An immediate corollary is the following.

 \begin{corollary} If $\Sigma$ is displaceable from $\widehat L$ in $\widehat W$, the wrapped Floer homology $HW_*(L; W)$ vanishes. \end{corollary}

 \begin{remark} If $\Sigma$ is displaceable \emph{from itself}, then we already know that $HW_*(L;W)$ vanishes for any admissible Lagrangian $L$.
-In this case $SH_*(W)$ vanishes as shown in \cite{Kang3}.
-By the result in \cite[Theorem 6.17]{Rit} the wrapped Floer homology $HW_*(L;W)$ is a module over $SH_*(W)$ for any admissible Lagrangian $L$.
+In this case, the symplectic homology $SH_*(W)$ vanishes as shown in \cite{Kang3}.
+By the result in \cite[Theorem~6.17]{Rit} the wrapped Floer homology $HW_*(L;W)$ is a module over $SH_*(W)$ for any admissible Lagrangian $L$.
 It follows that the wrapped Floer homology $HW_*(L;W)$ vanishes. \end{remark}

-For a given compactly supported Hamiltonian $F \in C^{\infty}([0,1] \times \widehat W)$, we define
+For a given compactly supported Hamiltonian $F \in C^{\infty}_c([0,1] \times \widehat W)$, we define

 Here $r$ denotes the cylindrical coordinate, and if $F$ is supported only in $W$, then we put $\mathfrak{f} = 0$ by convention.
-From now on, we always assume that $\Sigma$ is displaceable from $\widehat L$ and that $\phi_F$ is a displacing Hamiltonian diffeomorphism.
+In the rest of this section, we assume that $\Sigma$ is displaceable from $\widehat L$ and that $\phi_F$ is a displacing Hamiltonian diffeomorphism.

 \begin{lemma} If $c \in \crit (\mathcal{A}_{H_{\tau}}^F)$, then we have $r \circ c(0) \in (1, \mathfrak{f}]$.
 In particular, if $\mathfrak{f}=0$ the set $\crit(\mathcal{A}_{H_\tau}^F)$ is empty. \end{lemma}